nayak-codebase/assignment2/README-Assignment4.md

 > **Answer :**
 With no-ept (ept=1) nested paging is enabled and hence less number of exits.
 With ept (ept=0) shadow paging gets enabled and hence more number of exits.
+MOV to and from CR3 causes an exit and we have to enable exit on TLB flush as well in shadow paging and hence more exits than nested paging.